NoorMajdoub/Video_summarizer/Video_processing/v2/notes.md

   * Use the best video+audio format
   * Avoid adaptive streaming (DASH/HLS)
-  * Include custom headers and a cookie file if needed
+  * Include custom headers and a cookie file if needed (but i am not using that here)

 📄 *Function: `download_vid(name, url)`*